gioblu/BIPLAN/README.md

 ### Performance

-For now BIPLAN is around 1.47 times slower than python on my linux machine and around 10 times quicker than TinyBasicPlus when running on Arduino compatible boards.
+For now BIPLAN is around 1.43 times slower than python on my linux machine and much quicker than TinyBasicPlus when running on Arduino compatible boards.

 ### Documentation
 - [Configuration](/documentation/configuration.md)